January 28, 2020 - January 9, 2021

 This exhibition was organized by the New-York Historical Society.

-An illustrated companion volume titled Walk This Way: Footwear from the Stuart Weitzman Collection of Historic Shoes by Edward Maeder with contributions by Stuart Weitzman and Valerie Paley will be available for purchase in the Museum Store.
+An illustrated companion volume titled Walk This Way: Footwear from the Stuart Weitzman Collection of Historic Shoes by Edward Maeder with contributions by Stuart Weitzman and Valerie Paley was available for purchase in the Museum Store.